 The information on this page is intended to clarify the details of how the review process works; the Handbook remains the definitive resource on policies and procedures.
-To ask a question that is not already listed, send an e-mail to the Office of the Vice President for Academic Affairs (firstname.lastname@example.org).
+To ask a question that is not already listed, send an e-mail to the Office of the Vice President for Academic Affairs and Dean of the Faculty (firstname.lastname@example.org).

 How many senior colleagues should I invite to visit my classes?